AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/extend.md

 ## Processing extending layouts

-Magento merges layout files as follows:
+The application merges layout files as follows:

 1. For each layout file in the list:
    1. Loads layout handle declaration and layout instructions.